extension-js/extension.js/README.md

 https://github.com/cezaraugusto/extension/assets/4672033/48694a23-b7f1-4098-9c5d-eff49983739c

-If you have an existing extension which is using a package manager, you can install the `extension` package and manually create the scripts used to run your extension.
+If you have an existing extension which is using a package manager, you can install the `Extension.js` package and manually create the scripts used to run your extension.
 See the demo above or follow these instructions to get it done:

 **Step 1 - Install extension as a `devDependency`**